-After six years of torturous enslavement, Patrick escaped his captors and made the difficult voyage back to his family.
+After six years of torturous enslavement, Patrick escaped his captors and made the difficult voyage back to his own nation, family, and language.
 But the Irish were never far from his mind.
 One night, he had a dream.
 Patrick sees a man he knew in Ireland named Victoricus approaching from the west.
 Victoricus holds countless letters and hands one to Patrick.
 It is titled “The Voice of the Irish.”
 As he begins to read the letter, Patrick hears a multitude of voices rising, as if one, from a forest near the Western Sea: “We beg you, holy youth, to come and walk among us once more.”
 Patrick is deeply moved.
 Unable to read any more, he wakes up.

-St. Patrick, Apostle of Ireland, assist us through your intercession to trust in the raw power of God to conquer evil.
+Saint Patrick, Apostle of Ireland, assist us through your intercession to trust in the raw power of God to conquer evil.
 Give us confidence to confront evil spirits, however they may show themselves, so that the peace of true religion may reign where it does not reign now.